About Central Texas Regional Advisory Council and Our Services

 - Provide and facilitate educational programs for the public to increase awareness regarding an inclusive trauma system with a heavy emphasis on prevention activities.

-Regional Advisory Councils (RACs) are the administrative bodies responsible for trauma system oversight within the bounds of a given Trauma Service Area in Texas.
-Each of the 22 RACs across the state is tasked with developing, implementing, and monitoring a regional emergency medical service trauma system plan.
-There is one RAC in each Trauma Service Area.
+Regional Advisory Councils (RACs) are the organizational bodies responsible for the trauma & emergency healthcare system.
+They provide oversight in geographical areas know as Trauma Service Areas (TSA) in Texas.
+The TSAs are also known as Perinatal Care Regions (PCR).
+Each of the 22 RACs across Texas is tasked with developing, implementing, and monitoring a regional emergency healthcare system plan.

-The Regional Advisory Councils were charged with developing a systematic plan based on standard guidelines for implementing a comprehensive trauma care system.
-The development of a regional plan is the ultimate responsibility of the Regional Advisory Councils’ stakeholders and participants.
-Some elements of the plan are required, while others may be added to best reflect the community’s needs.
-While the plan may have numerous components its success is a testament to the professionals that transform these guidelines into reality.
+The Regional Advisory Councils were charged with developing a systematic plan based on standard guidelines for implementing a comprehensive trauma & emergency healthcare system.
+Some elements of the plan are required by the Department of State Health Services (DSHS), while others have been added to best reflect the community’s needs.
+While the plan may have numerous components, its success is a testament to the professionals that transform these guidelines into reality.

-Since its inception, CTRAC has been active in trauma prevention and education programs as well as the development and implementation of trauma patient care standards.
-Maintaining public education and awareness activities to increase the understanding of the trauma care system, access to trauma care, and prevention of injuries is an integral part of the mission and goals of CTRAC.
+Since its inception, CTRAC has been active in prevention and education programs.
+Maintaining public education and awareness activities to increase the understanding of the trauma & emergency healthcare system, access to time sensitive care, and prevention of injuries & illnesses is an integral part of the mission and goals of CTRAC.

-Trauma care should be part of a seamless trauma system that provides patients with well-organized and high-quality care.
+The regional trauma & emergency healthcare system should augment care provided by our EMS providers and facilities that provide patients with well-organized and high-quality care.
 The incorporation of an overall healthcare systems approach requires cooperation and availability of each component of the system.
-The essence of a trauma system is the ability to get the right patient to the right hospital at the right time to reduce death and disability.
-CTRAC members have made great strides toward this goal and continue to collaborate and strive to improve the care of the trauma patient.
+The essence of a trauma & emergency healthcare system is the ability to get the right patient to the right hospital at the right time to reduce death and disability.
+CTRAC members have made great strides toward this goal and continue to collaborate and strive to improve the care of the trauma and emergency healthcare patient.

 Executive Committee Officers